 DLX: The updates to the DLX consist of 2 internal dip switches (accessed by removing the back panel), which allow you to select between trails on/off, and regular or random modulation.

-Here’s the first demo of V2!
+Here are the demos!
 Check out also the other pedal by this builder, the Demedash 112+ Drive Channel.

 The Sound of Nostalgia